view cart

 Need some support with learning to stay afloat?

-Still think you are not able to float?
+Still think you are not able to float in water?
 My book 'The Complete Beginners Guide To Swimming' will show you exactly how to glide, breathe and relax.
 Then it will show you how to master the technique needed to swim the four basic strokes.

 Swimming guide for beginners pdfThe Complete Beginners Guide To Swimming